stephaneVercouillieBMID/slate/source/index.html.md

 ## Login

 **itsme® Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) (BMID) to allow End-Users to login securely to your application.
-During the login
+During your login

 In order to let you identify the user authenticated, BMID uses pairwise user identifier, meaning each Partner will have a unique *User Code* for the same User.
 Doing so, nobody except BMID can link one given *User Code* of Partner to a specific User identity.